-Our properties are mini sanctuaries for wild plants and animals, many of which are listed as vulnerable, threatened, or endangered.
+Our hotels and resorts are mini wildlife sanctuaries for plants and animals, many of which are listed as vulnerable, threatened, or endangered.
 On the advice of experts, we work to protect them.
 To support our efforts, we observe without disturbing, quietly monitoring their habits, homes, and populations on land and under the water.

 We couldn’t do it without the energy and enthusiasm of our incredible hosts.
 And now, there’s a way for you to get involved too.